anovio1/tambak/docs/DEVELOPER_GUIDE.md

-# Phoenix Cache: Developer Guide
+# tambak Cache: Developer Guide

-This guide provides instructions and best practices for developing and contributing to the Phoenix Cache Rust core.
+This guide provides instructions and best practices for developing and contributing to the tambak Cache Rust core.
 It covers environment setup, building, testing, and adhering to coding standards.

 ## 1. Development Environment Setup

-To work on the Phoenix Cache Rust core, you'll need the following tools:
+To work on the tambak Cache Rust core, you'll need the following tools:

 ### A. Rust Toolchain

-Phoenix Cache requires a recent stable version of the Rust toolchain.
+tambak Cache requires a recent stable version of the Rust toolchain.

 1.  **Install `rustup`:**
     If you don't have Rust installed, use `rustup` (the official Rust toolchain installer):